 To see sources for this section, click here.

 Vitamin A: I can see your beautiful, ageless face!

 Most people have no trouble getting enough vitamin A from eggs, milk, liver, fish, and vegetables.
 Vitamin A comes in two major forms and the easiest for your body to use comes from animal sources.
 Vegetable sources need to be converted into a usable form.
 It makes sense that the form most easily used comes from animals because vitamin A is a fat-soluble vitamin.
 This means that, in order for the body to absorb it, it needs to be eaten with fat.
 That’s a good reason to eat vegetables with butter or oil.
 You probably already know that this vitamin is necessary for good eyesight.
 But, did you know that it also keeps your skin looking young and plays an important role in cell growth and differentiation?

 Some studies suggest that it may protect against sun damage, although others suggest that it may increase photosensitivity if applied to the skin.
 Most studies, however, show that vitamin A, specifically retinol, has anti-aging effects.
 It also speeds wound healing and treats acne.

-So, look younger as one of the benefits of cod liver oil.
+So, look younger as one of the health benefits of cod liver oil.

 Grandma knows . . .

-Just a spoonful, that’s all it takes to enjoy the benefits of cod liver oil.
-Make sure it says “cod liver oil” not just fish oil.
-Companies use a different process to make fish oil and it doesn’t have vitamins A and D. Looking at all of these applications, it’s easy to see how everything works together synergistically to keep us at our best.
+Just a spoonful, that’s all it takes to enjoy the health benefits of cod liver oil.
+Make sure it says cod liver oil not just fish oil.
+Companies use a different process to make fish oil and it doesn’t have vitamins A and D. My kids love popping the gel caps from this company in their mouths!
+I know it sounds weird, but you know, whatever it takes.
+I have also tried this high quality brand.
+Looking at all of these applications, it’s easy to see how everything works together synergistically to keep us at our best.
 This is one supplement you’ll want to stock up on every winter, and even year-round.